Spandau: History

 The history of Spandau begins in the 7th century or 8th century, when the Slav Heveller first settled in the area and later built a fortress there.
 It was conquered in 928 by the German King Henry I, but returned to Slavic rule after the rebellion of 983.

 In 1156, the Ascanian Earl Albrecht von Ballenstedt ("Albrecht the Bear") took possession of the region.
 1197 marked the first mention as Spandowe in a deed of Otto II, Margrave of Brandenburg – thus forty years earlier than the Cölln part of medieval Berlin.
 Spandau was given city rights in 1232.

 During Ascanian rule the construction of Spandau Citadel began, which was completed between 1559 and 1594 by Joachim II of Brandenburg.
 In 1558 the village of Gatow became part of Spandau.
 In 1634, during the Thirty Years' War, Spandau was surrendered to the Swedes.
+In 1689, a commune of French Huguenots and Waldensians was established.

 In 1806, after the Battle of Jena and Auerstedt, French troops under Napoleon took possession of the city and stayed there until 1807.
 In 1812, Napoleon returned, and the Citadel was besieged the following year by Prussian and Russian troops.

 From 1849 the poet and revolutionary Gottfried Kinkel was an inmate of Spandau town prison, until he was freed by his friend Carl Schurz in the night of 6 November 1850.

-Before World War I, Spandau was a seat of large government cannon foundries, factories for making gunpowder and other munitions of war, making it a centre of the arms industry in the German Empire.
+Before World War I, Spandau Arsenal was a seat of large government cannon foundries, factories for making gunpowder and other munitions of war, making it a centre of the arms industry in the German Empire.
 It was also a garrison town with numerous barracks, home of the 5th Guard Infantry Brigade and the 5th Guard Foot Regiment of the German Army.
 In 1920, Spandau (whose name had been changed from Spandow in 1878) was incorporated into Greater Berlin as a borough.

+During World War II, Spandau was the location of a subcamp of the Sachsenhausen concentration camp, mostly for Polish and Hungarian women.

 After World War II, it was part of the British sector of West Berlin.
 Spandau Prison, which had been rebuilt in 1876, was used to house Nazi war criminals given custodial sentences at the Nuremberg Trials.
 After the death of Spandau Prison's last inmate, Rudolf Hess, in 1987, it was completely demolished by the Allied powers and later replaced by a shopping mall.

 Gatow airfield, in the south of the district, was used by the Royal Air Force during the post-war Allied occupation, most notably during the Berlin Airlift.
 Since 1995 the airfield has been the Gatow Museum of Military History.